kaicarver/scrape/README.md

 Now all we need to do is produce the equivalent piece of code, and we can follow all those helpful articles...

-Let's l;ook into that tomorrow!
+Let's look into that tomorrow!